 Harrisburg, IL 62946

-Susan Odum began working for the University of Illinois Extension in the Alexander-Johnson-Massac-Pulaski-Union (AJMPU) Unit since November 2005.
-In October 2006, she accepted a full-time position with the AJMPU Unit as the Community and Economic Development (CED) Program Coordinator.
+Susan Odum began working for the University of Illinois Extension in Unit #27 (Alexander, Johnson, Massac, Pulaski, Union) as an Academic Hourly Professional in November of 2005.
+In October of 2006, she accepted a full-time position with Unit #27 as a Community and Economic Development Program Coordinator.

-She has created opportunities to contribute to the University of Illinois Extension CED knowledge base by participation in professional development activities and trainings including completion of Years One, Two and Three of the Midwest Community Development Institute (CDI) and continued participation in the advanced programming offered to CDI graduates.
-In addition to CDI, Odum has received extensive training in the concept of Economic Gardening and has worked to educate local officials and community leaders on the benefits of "growing your own" as a sustainable economic development strategy.
+While with Extension, Susan has created opportunities to contribute to the University of Illinois Extension CED knowledge base by participation in professional development activities and trainings including completion of Years One, Two and Three of the Midwest Community Development Institute (CDI) and continued participation in the advanced programming offered to CDI graduates.
+In addition to CDI, Susan has received extensive training in the concept of Economic Gardening and has worked to educate local officials and community leaders on the benefits of “growing your own” as a sustainable economic development strategy.

 << Return to Staff Listing